ColinGilbert/noobwerkz-engine/README.md

 Specific features:
 ```
 A highly tunable gradient mapping shader by default.
-Comes with three tileable textures blended into one.
+Comes with three XY-tileable ntextures blended into one.
+Triplanar shader for non-UV mapped coordinates.
 No obstacles between the programmer, the core libraries and the data.
 ```

 Currently brings in:
 ```
-Bgfx (along with a triplanar shader I ported to it, which is really nice)
+Bgfx
 Eigen
 ShapeOp
 Noise++